alonsocampana/fire-montesinho/README.md

 ### API

 - app.py: Contains a small API deployment of the model, can be run from the terminal with "python3 app.py"
-- request.py: A small trial request that can be run from the terminal with "python3 request.py"
+- request.py: A small example request that can be run from the terminal with "python3 request.py"